-In August 2019, the Federal Trade Commission ("FTC") sent a civil investigative demand ("CID") to Opendoor seeking documents and information relating primarily to statements in Opendoor's advertising and website comparing selling homes to Opendoor with selling homes in a traditional manner using an agent and relating to statements that Opendoor's offers reflect or are based on market prices.
-Thereafter, Opendoor responded cooperatively to the CID and related follow-up requests from the FTC investigative staff.
-On December 23, 2020, the FTC staff notified the Company that they intend to recommend to the FTC Bureau of Consumer Protection Management and the FTC Commissioners that the agency pursue an enforcement action against the Company and certain of its officers, if FTC staff are unable to reach a negotiated settlement acceptable to all parties.
-The FTC staff have indicated that they believe certain of Opendoor's advertising claims relating to the amount of its offers, the repair costs charged to home sellers, and the amount of net proceeds a seller may receive from selling to Opendoor versus selling in the traditional manner were inaccurate and/or inadequately substantiated.
-The Company intends to proceed with settlement negotiations with the FTC staff.
-There can be no assurances that the Company will be successful in negotiating a favorable settlement.
-Any settlement could result in material monetary remedies and/or compliance requirements that impose significant and material cost and resource burdens on the Company and/or limit or eliminate the Company's ability to make certain claims in its advertising materials or on its website.
-Any of these remedies or compliance requirements could adversely affect the Company's ability to operate its business and/or have a materially adverse impact on its financial results.
+In August 2019, the FTC sent a civil investigative demand (CID) to Opendoor seeking documents and information relating primarily to statements in the company's advertising and website comparing Opendoor's offers to purchase homes to selling in a traditional manner using an agent and statements pertaining to Opendoor's offers reflecting or being based on market prices.
+The company is responding cooperatively to the CID and related follow-up requests from the FTC.
+Responding to these requests has consumed, and may in the future consume, a material amount of the company's time and resources and may divert management's attention from the business.
+No assurance can be given regarding the timing or outcome of the investigation.
+As a result of investigations of this nature, entities may face litigation or agree to settlements that can include monetary remedies and/or compliance requirements that may impose significant and material cost and resource burdens on the entity, require certain aspects of the company's operations to be overseen by an independent monitor, and/or limit or eliminate the entity's ability to make certain claims in its advertising collateral or on its website.
+Any of these events could adversely affect our ability to operate our business and/or our financial results.